Elena Franchi - Profile on Academia.edu (original) (raw)

 Ancient Greek ethnos states were notoriously unstable creatures.
 The ties of regional belonging were open to dynamic change, political allegiances often volatile.
 The lands south of Thebes, across the Asopos river and into the folds of Mt Kithairon provide the curious case of a terrain where the vectors of local and regional interaction converged; ongoing rivalries between Thebes and Plataia are but one example.
 Hans Beck’s talk delves deep into the lived environment of the Asopos valley, a region that exercised a mythopoetic pull over the ethnos of the Boiotians but that also fueled concupiscence.
 From there it was only a few kilometers to the borderlands with Attica, which wielded their own impact upon the perfusing force of interpolis cooperation and competition in this core region of mainland Greece.

-These webinars are also offered within the course of Greek History (MA): students will be supported through workshops of preparation and consolidation by their tutor.
-Before each webinar, an optional preparatory workshop for students will take place with the support of the tutors (PhD and final-year Master’s students).
-In these workshops, students will be divided into groups that work autonomously in Zoom breakout rooms on tasks prepared by the teacher in collaboration with the tutor.
+More on the Teaching Project.
+Before each webinar, an optional preparatory workshop for students will take place with the support of the History tutor (a final-year Master’s student).
+In these workshops, students will be divided into groups that work autonomously in zoom breakout rooms on tasks prepared by the teacher in collaboration with the tutor.
 Groups will be selected in accordance with the principles of knowledge sharing so as to include diverse competences, as previously established through a student questionnaire.
-Group tasks will focus on the topics that the experts will discuss in the following webinar and will involve analysis of documents, reading of scientific articles, and preparatory activities that focus on the micro-language of topics to be dealt with by the webinar speakers.
-After each webinar there will be a consolidation workshop dedicated to discussing the most complex passages from the webinars and the analysis of sources discussed.
+Group tasks will focus on the topics that the experts will discuss in the following webinar and will involve analysis of documents, reading of scientific articles, and preparatory activities that focus on the micro-language of federal studies.

 Zu den Verdiensten von Schöner Sterben gehört eine langfristige, vergleichende Perspektive.
 Dass ... more Zu den Verdiensten von Schöner Sterben gehört eine langfristige, vergleichende Perspektive.
 Dass das staatliche Gefallenengedenken bis zur europäischen Vormoderne ein fast ausschließliches Merkmal des klassischen Griechenlands war, bildet Cornelius Stöhrs Ausgangspunkt.
 Eine weitere Leistung des Buches ist, dass er sich nicht auf die Analyse des athenischen Falles beschränkt, sondern den Blick auch auf die gesamte Peloponnes und Boiotien lenkt.
 Sein Ziel ist es, zu verdeutlichen, warum die antiken Griechen dem kollektiven Gedenken so viel Raum gaben, welche Formen ihnen gemeinsam waren, welche nur in einzelnen Poleis vorkamen und ob sich für beide Fälle zeitliche Veränderungen und gemeinsame Entwicklungslinien feststellen lassen.
 Wie so oft wird die Aufgabe durch Lücken in der Dokumentation erschwert.